MohamedAhmed24/Weather-Dashboard/README.md

   [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/undefined/Weather-Dashboard)

   # Description
-  An application that gives you the 5 day weather forecast for whatever city you searh for.
+  An application that gives you the 5 day weather forecast for whatever city you search for.

   # Table of Contents